CE-Programming/toolchain/docs/static/coding-guidelines.rst

 - Coverity

 Cppcheck is the easiest one to use with the CE C toolchain, but it is also fairly limited.
+Your IDE may also have a static analyer built-in.
+Make sure to enable warning flags on the compiler, too (:code:`-Wall -Wextra`)